Charles St Clair, 17th Lord Sinclair

-Major Charles Murray Kennedy St Clair, 17th Lord Sinclair, CVO, DL (21 June 1914 - 1 April 2004) was a Scottish peer who spent his entire life in the service of the Crown; as a soldier, an officer of arms, an equerry in the Queen Mother's Household, a Scottish representative peer and as a Lord Lieutenant.
+Major Charles Murray Kennedy St Clair, 17th Lord Sinclair, (21 June 1914 - 1 April 2004) was a Scottish peer who spent his entire life in the service of the Crown; as a soldier, an officer of arms, an equerry in the Queen Mother's Household, a Scottish representative peer and as a Lord Lieutenant.

 Early and personal life

 Charles St Clair was born in 1914, the son of the Archibald St Clair (later the 16th Lord Sinclair), and his wife Violet Kennedy, daughter of Col. John Kennedy.
 He was educated at Eton and Magdalene College, Cambridge.
 When his father succeeded to the Lordship in 1922, Charles St Clair became known as The Master of Sinclair, in accordance with the usual practice for Scottish peerages.
 In 1968 he married Anne Cotterell (daughter of Sir Richard Cotterell, 5th Baronet and Lady Lettice Lygon), with whom he had two daughters and a son Matthew Murray Kennedy St Clair, 18th Lord Sinclair, who succeeded him as Lord Sinclair.